fkaiserbio/mmm/README.md

 The mmm software depends on the fabulous [SiNGA](https://github.com/cleberecht/singa) framework, available on [Maven Central](https://mvnrepository.com/artifact/de.bioforscher.singa).

 ### Usage
-For detailed instructions on how to use mmm please refer to the [wiki pages](https://github.com/enauz/mmm/wiki).
+For detailed instructions on how to use mmm please refer to the [documentation](https://github.com/fkaiserbio/mmm/blob/master/DOCUMENTATION.md).

 ---